snyder625/snyder625/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Full Stack Development.
-- 🌱 I’m currently learning Blockchain and Web 3.0.
+- 🌱 I’m currently learning .NET.
 - 👯 I’m looking to collaborate on Web Projects.
-- 🤔 My interests are Full stack software development, Blockchain, Cloud Computing.
+- 🤔 My interests are Full stack software development and Cloud Computing.

 ### Connect with me: